A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Problem Solution

 \section{Problem Solution}

-In this section, the~\ac{STL} framework presented in Section~\ref{sec:preliminaries} is used to formulate the optimization problem in Section~\ref{sec:problemDescription}.
-This yields a nonlinear non-convex max-min problem formulated as a~\ac{NLP} formulation solved by dynamic programming (Section~\ref{sec:motionPlanner}).
-Finding a solution for this type of nonlinear problem in a reasonable time is difficult, as solvers easily get stuck in local optima~\cite{Bertsekas2012Book, CaiMacroeconomicDynamics2017}.
-This issue is circumvented by generating an initial guess from a simplified~\ac{MILP} formulation without considering obstacle avoidance, safety requirements, vehicle dynamics, and time mission specifications (Section~\ref{sec:MILP}), which eases the search for a global solution.
-The proposed framework incorporates a mechanism for mission replanning in order to account for~\ac{UAV} failures (Section~\ref{sec:replanner}).
-Finally, the original motion planner is improved with an additional optimization term to minimize energy consumption (Section~\ref{sec:energyAwarePlanner}).
+In this section, we utilize the~\ac{STL} framework presented in Section~\ref{sec:preliminaries} to formulate the optimization problem outlined in Section~\ref{sec:problemDescription}.
+This formulation results in a nonlinear non-convex max-min problem, which we represent as a~\ac{NLP} formulation and solve using dynamic programming techniques (Section~\ref{sec:motionPlanner}).
+Solving this type of nonlinear problem within a reasonable time frame is challenging due to the propensity of solvers to converge to local optima~\cite{Bertsekas2012Book, CaiMacroeconomicDynamics2017}.
+To address this issue, we compute an initial guess using a simplified~\ac{MILP} formulation in Section~\ref{sec:MILP}, which does not consider obstacle avoidance, safety requirements, vehicle dynamics, and time mission specifications.
+This simplification facilitates the search for a global solution.
+Additionally, our proposed framework includes a mechanism for mission replanning in the event of~\ac{UAV} failures (Section~\ref{sec:replanner}).
+Finally, we enhance the original motion planner by minimizing energy consumption, leading to implicit savings in multi-rotor flight time (Section~\ref{sec:energyAwarePlanner}).